Racial equality: Religious institutions

-The Church of God (Anderson, Indiana) held that "interracial worship was a sign of the true Church", with both whites and blacks ministering regularly in Church of God congregations, which invited people of all races to worship there.
+The Church of God held that "interracial worship was a sign of the true Church", with both whites and blacks ministering regularly in Church of God congregations, which invited people of all races to worship there.
 Those who were entirely sanctified testified that they were "saved, sanctified, and prejudice removed."
 Though outsiders would sometimes attack Church of God services and camp meetings for their stand for racial equality, Church of God members were "undeterred even by violence" and "maintained their strong interracial position as the core of their message of the unity of all believers".

 Groups and organizations

 Southern Christian Leadership Conference (SCLC)

 Martin Luther King Jr. was the founder of SCLC, having summoned various numbers of black leaders in 1957.
 He became the President of this activist group and decided to improve communities by managing peaceful protests and boycotts regarding the social ethics of discrimination and segregation between races.